sarac-18/princing-option-strategy-Py-VBA/README.md

 ### Project Structure Python
 - Read.me is important beacause there are the input to price the options strategy  : input datasets
-- `analysis.ipynb`  : Jupyter Notebook containing the analysis
+- `Bull-put-spread-python.ipynb`  : Jupyter Notebook containing the analysis

 ### VBA Implementation
 ## Requirements